"Nowadays, football is more and more an industry, less and less a game".

-At Foggia, Zeman's combination of talented, unknown and committed players caught Italian football off guard.
-In just three years they managed to climb up to Serie A from the third division, subsequently retaining the same attacking verve throughout a further three exciting seasons in the Italian top flight.
+At Foggia, Zeman's combination of talented, unknown and committed players caught Italian football off-guard.
+In just three years they managed to climb up to Serie A from the third division, subsequently retaining the same attacking verve throughout the whole exciting three seasons Foggia played in the Italian top flight.

 From that team emerged new stars like Giuseppe Signori, (295 goals for various clubs and the national team) and interesting foreigners such as the Russian duo Igor Shalimov and Igor Kolivanov, who shone under the Bohemian.

 In the 1991-92 Serie A season, Zeman's Foggia stayed loyal to their attacking nature: 58 goals scored, the second best attack in the league after Fabio Capello's powerful AC Milan.
 However, Foggia's attacking mindset was a double-edged sword: the team had the third worst defence.

 After that exhilarating experience in Puglia, Zeman was hired by Lazio, taking the Biancocelesti to excellent second- and third-place finishes in the following two years.
 At Lazio, Zeman is credited with having launched the career of Alessandro Nesta, one of Italy's defensive greats of the modern era.

 In 1997, Zeman moved to the other side of the Eternal City, coaching Roma until 1999.
 These, it must be remembered, were the years of Francesco Totti at his very best.
 Under the relentless 4-3-3 of Zeman, the genius of Totti was most evident, and the result was fourth and then fifth in the following seasons, bringing some outstanding football with it.